vanilla/docs/content/help/multisite/subcommunities-quickstart.md

 ## Getting Started

-Subcommunities allow you split artificially split your forum into multiple sections.
+Subcommunities allow you artificially split your forum into multiple sections.
 For more information about the benfits and details of subcommunities, see our [primary subcommmunity document](/help/multisite/subcommunities).
 This guide assumes a forum with no existing subcommunities.
 The setup process is relatively simple so let's get started.

 ## Availability